 Unboxing the kit:

 The kit comes already pre-configured and pre-assembled, you just need to connect the two 4G antennas as shown in the picture.
 You can use the self-adhesive if you are going to use the kit inside a box.
-Is it recommended to place both antennas as far away as possible, to improve the signal reception.
+It is recommended to place both antennas as far away as possible, to improve the signal reception.

 Connect the GPS/GNSS antenna to the SMA connector and place it in a location with good view of the sky.

 Now connect a micro-USB cable to POWER+XBEE connector, you can connect it to a PC or to a wall adapter, we will use this one to only power the board.
 Make sure you use a good USB cable as the board requires good power.
 Also don’t connect it to a USB hub, they usually can’t deliver much power.

 First power up and reading position:

 The first ever power up might take up to 5 minutes to start getting RTK.
 This is because there’s a one-time automatic activation.
 Subsequent power ups you should start seeing RTK after 1-2 minutes.